NiklasMelton/AdaptiveResonanceLib/paper.md

     cluster as well as the candidate sample and enforcing a minimum Pearson correlation within the subset of features belonging to at least one of the feature clusters.

-# Statement of Need

-The Adaptive Resonance Library (**artlib**) is essential for researchers, developers, and educators interested in adaptive neural networks, specifically ART algorithms.
-While deep learning dominates machine learning, ART models offer unique advantages in incremental and real-time learning environments due to their ability to learn new data without forgetting previously learned information.

-Currently, no comprehensive Python library implements a variety of ART models in an open-source, modular, and extensible manner. **artlib** fills this gap by offering a range of ART implementations that integrate seamlessly with machine learning workflows, including scikit-learn's `Pipeline` and `GridSearchCV` [@scikit-learn].
-The library is designed for ease of use and high performance, leveraging Python's scientific stack (NumPy [@harris2020array], SciPy [@2020SciPy-NMeth], and scikit-learn [@scikit-learn]) for fast numerical computation.

-The modular design of **artlib** enables users to create novel compound ART models, such as Dual Vigilance Fusion ART [@da2019dual; @tan2007intelligence] or Quadratic Neuron SMART [@su2001application; @su2005new; @bartfai1994hierarchical].
-This flexibility offers powerful experimental and time-saving benefits, allowing researchers and practitioners to evaluate models on diverse datasets efficiently.

-Additionally, the library serves as a valuable educational tool, providing well-documented code and familiar APIs to support hands-on experimentation with ART models.
-It is ideal for academic courses or personal projects in artificial intelligence and machine learning, making **artlib** a versatile resource.

-**artlib** is actively maintained and designed for future extension, allowing users to create new ART models, adjust parameters for specific applications, and explore ART's potential for novel research problems.
-Its integration with popular Python libraries ensures its adaptability to current machine learning challenges.

-# Comparison to Existing Implementations

-While there are several open-source repositories that provide python implementations of specific ART models [@birkjohann2023artpython;
-@aiopenlab2023art; @dilekman2022artificial; @artpy2022; @dixit2020adaptive;
-@inyoot2021art; @valixandra2021adaptive; @wan2022art2; @ray2023artpy], they lack
-modularity and are limited in scope, often implementing just one or two models.
-For instance, MATLAB-based ART toolboxes [@mathworks_art1s; @mathworks_fuzzyart_fuzzyartmap;
-@mathworks_topoart; @mathworks_art_fuzzyart_artmap] provide implementations of
-Fuzzy ART, TopoART, ART1, and ARTMAP models, but they lack the flexibility and modularity required for broader experimentation.
-The most significant existing ART implementation exists in julia and provides just five models [@Petrenko_AdaptiveResonance_jl_A_Julia_2022] but, like the previously listed MATLAB-based toolboxes, it is not easily accessible to Python-based work flows and lacks a modular design.

-These existing implementations of ART models may provide standalone versions of individual models, but they are often not designed to integrate seamlessly with modern Python libraries such as scikit-learn, NumPy, and SciPy.
-As a result, researchers and developers working in Python-based environments face challenges when trying to incorporate ART models into their machine learning pipelines.

-In contrast, **artlib** offers a comprehensive and modular collection of ART models, including both elementary and compound ART architectures.
-It is designed for interoperability with popular Python tools, enabling users to easily integrate ART models into machine learning workflows, optimize models using scikit-learn's `GridSearchCV`, and preprocess data using standard libraries.
-Further, **artlib** provides users the flexibility to construct their own compound ART modules (those art modules deriving properties from other, elementary modules) which may or may not exist in published literature. **artlib** also provides a template in the source code to encourage users to develop and experiment with their own custom ART algorithms.
-This flexibility and integration make **artlib** a powerful resource for both research and practical applications.

 ## General Usage
 To install AdaptiveResonanceLib, simply use pip: